MeekyBerry/leetcode-and-extras/README.md

 # LeetCode & Extras

-## Code for LeetCode problems I've done.
+* Code for LeetCode problems I have attempted and some extra functions.

-### Problems Solved FROM LEETCODE CHALLENGES
+## Problems Solved FROM LEETCODE CHALLENGES
+### Easy Category
 1. SECOND LARGEST DIGIT IN A STRING
 2. UGLY NUMBER
 3. FIZZ BUZZ